 One option for gallbladder disease treatment are drugs: they are prescribed for small stones or if a person cannot tolerate surgery.

 However, even after surgery certain risks are still present.
-Since with the removal of the gallbladder, the liver may be 'overloaded', a patient must reduce all kinds of chemical overload on the liver.
-This includes pre-packaged food, minimizing the use of perfumes, cosmetics and even personal care products.
+Since with the removal of the gallbladder, the liver may be "overloaded", a patient must reduce all kinds of chemical overload on the liver, which includes:

 Gallbladder Removal Recovery

-A full gallbladder removal recovery depends on more than what you do during the immediate post-surgery period, however.
-You need to commit to a healthy lifestyle that minimizes your discomfort.
-Now it is important to educate yourself on getting better and eating healthier.
-If you follow the suggestions above, your digestive system will operate to its fullest and will help you to alleviate many of the side effects from gallbladder removal.
+A full gallbladder removal recovery depends on more than what your lifestyle is like during the immediate post-surgery period.
+You need to commit to a healthy lifestyle that minimizes your discomfort for the long haul.
+It is essential that you educate yourself on getting better and eating healthier.
+If you follow the suggestions above, your digestive system will operate to its fullest and will help you soothe many of the side effects a gallbladder removal may cause.